Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 Duration: 5

-In this part of the step, we will setup our Snowflake account, create new worksheets, role, database structures and create a Virtual Warehouse that we will use in this step.
+In this part of the step, we will setup our Snowflake account, create new worksheets, role, database structures, create a Virtual Warehouse and create two hybrid tables and one standard table that we will use in this step.

 ### Step 2.1 Creating a Worksheet